Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab12.md

 ## Lab 12 - Configure Log Retention

+## Lab Overview
+Log retention refers to the practice of storing and maintaining logs or records of events, activities, and data for a specific period.
+In the context of cybersecurity and information technology, log retention is crucial for various reasons, including compliance with regulations, forensic analysis, troubleshooting, and overall security management.

 ## Lab scenario

-You are a Security Operations Analyst working at a company that is implementing Microsoft Sentinel.
-You are responsible for setting up the Microsoft Sentinel environment to meet the company requirement to minimize cost, meet compliance regulations, and provide the most manageable environment for your security team to perform their daily job responsibilities.
+In this lab, you will configure log retention settings within Microsoft Sentinel to meet the company's requirements.
+The primary focus is on minimizing costs, ensuring compliance with regulations, and providing a manageable environment for the security team's daily responsibilities.

 ## Lab objectives (Duration: 10 minutes)